 An investigation and exposure to the genres, authors and books written for children for instructional, informational, and recreational purposes.
 Strategies for motivating children to interact with literature are discussed.
-Prerequisite: ENG 152, Admission to the Teacher Education Program.
-Three semester hours credit.
+All field experience hours for this course must be completed in a Florida school.
+Prerequisite: ENG 152,